|Policy Title: Student Fees||Category: Finance|

 - The purpose for which the institution will use the revenues received from the new Fee or Fee increase; and

 - Whether the new Fee or Fee increase is temporary or permanent and, if temporary, the expected date on which the new Fee or Fee increase will be discontinued.

 A decision by the Board of Governors regarding a Fee shall be final and incontestable either on the thirtieth day after final action by the Board of Governors or on the date on which any evidence of indebtedness or other obligation payable from the Fee revenues is issued or incurred by the Board, whichever is earlier.

 4. Procedures by which students may contest the imposition or amount of a Fee and a process for resolving disputes regarding Fees:

 The process described above includes direct, meaningful student input on all Fees.
 If a student wishes to lodge a complaint about a specific Student Fee (other than a Contractually Based Fee), the student submits a complaint or request for a Fee waiver to the Vice President for Student Affairs, who may hear the appeal or appoint an appeal officer to hear the appeal and resolve the issues.
 The decision of the VPSA or appeal officer is final.

 5. Plan for addressing reserve fund balances:

-Fee-funded areas should maintain a fund balance between 10 and 20 percent of annual revenues, dependent upon contractual and other financial obligations.
+Fee-funded areas should maintain a fund balance between ten and twenty percent (10-20%) of annual revenues, dependent upon contractual and other financial obligations.
 Auxiliary Fee-funded areas should maintain a similar fund balance along with separate reserves in support of the anticipated capital expenditures and facility master plan.